 - Handles problems within his department efficiently and confidentially

 - Communicates clear expectations to his team members

-- Does not avoid conflicts, but addresses them head on and works them out
+- Does not avoid conflicts but addresses them head-on and works them out

 What is this colleague doing that you’re not?

 For starters, he is following the principles of leadership.
 But he didn’t always.
 He started out in a reactive environment just like the one you’re in—and he got out of it.
 He used to run around frantically, trying to get things done but feeling like he would never see the light at the end of the tunnel.
-Then he made a decision to transition from managing people to leading them and everything changed.
+Then he made a decision to transition from managing people to leading them, and everything changed.

 Take a look at the balance in your life.

-Is your work-life balanced with your personal life?
+Is your work-life balance with your personal life?
 Do you sacrifice evenings with your family, weekend plans with friends, or hard-earned vacations for your job, putting in overtime hours that seem to accomplish nothing but bring you more frustration?